Can You Eat Raw Catfish? (Is It Safe!)

 Can You Use Catfish For Sushi?

 In conclusion, you can eat raw catfish.
-However, it is important to be aware of the risks associated with consuming raw catfish, such as parasite exposure and food-borne illness.
+However, it is important to be aware of the risks of consuming raw catfish, such as parasite exposure and food-borne illness.

 While it may be risky in the short term, eating raw catfish can provide a unique and delicious experience.
 If you choose to do so, make sure to cook the fish properly to reduce the risk of illness.